zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In order to obtain the desired solution, it is necessary to appeal to the [dynamic nature](https://en.wikipedia.org/wiki/Dynamical_system) of the microphysical system under consideration.
 Typically, the distribution of particles is not static -- it [evolves over time](https://en.wikipedia.org/wiki/Time_evolution), governed by processes such as [turbulence](https://en.wikipedia.org/wiki/Turbulence) or [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion).
 Thus, most relationships between the particles are not persistent and, when averaged over time -- not significant.

-Furthermore, while a system typically evolves fairly slowly in comparison to the period of oscillation of an electromagnetic wave, it may undergo a significant change during the time it takes to perform a measurement.
+Furthermore, while a system typically evolves fairly slowly in comparison with the period of oscillation of an electromagnetic wave, it may undergo a significant change during the time it takes to perform a measurement.
 We can take advantage of this fact by assuming that 1) dynamic light scattering is a [stationary process](https://en.wikipedia.org/wiki/Stationary_process), such that the *mean value* of the Poynting vector

 $$ \tag{17.10}